Yves Bouvier: IFAS tax investigation in China

+Catherine Hutin-Blay

 In September 2015, Bouvier was indicted on charges of concealed theft of two Picassos belonging to Catherine Hutin-Blay, step-daughter of Picasso, who claims that they were stolen from her collection.
 Bouvier countered this by showing that Hutin-Blay had received 8 million euros through a Liechtensteiner trust linked to their sale, leading to the case being dismissed in Liechtenstein in December 2015.
 However, in 2024, a French court reopened the case following new evidence.
 It suggested Bouvier had used questionable tactics to sell additional Picasso artworks without Hutin-Blay's consent.
 The court's decision highlighted suspicions about Bouvier's methods, which allegedly included misleading valuations and complex intermediary arrangements to obscure the true ownership and inflate the prices of artworks.

+In January 2026, an investigating judge ruled that Yves Bouvier should stand trial before a criminal court in Paris on charges including handling stolen goods and money laundering.
+The decision followed the assessment that no verifiable documentation had been provided to support the lawful acquisition of the artworks in question.
+His associate Olivier Thomas was also referred to trial on related charges, including breach of trust.
+Bouvier has denied the allegations.

 Bouvier and an associate, Marc Francelet, were also allegedly involved in helping former president of Angola, Jose Eduardo dos Santos, funnel Angolan state funds out of the country.
 According to Angolan press reports and French court documents, Bouvier and Francelet used two shell companies, Brave Ventures Pte Ltd and Francelet Consulting, to make the state funds disappear.